Alan Deyermond: Biography

 Deyermond was born in Cairo, Egypt, where his father, an officer in the British Army, was stationed.
 He returned to England with his family in 1936.
 He began his secondary schooling in Liverpool, and switched to Victoria College, Jersey after the family moved in 1946.
 He entered Pembroke College, Oxford in 1950 on a scholarship, to read Modern Languages.
 An upper-level course which introduced Medieval Spanish literature showed him that much fruitful research could be accomplished in that field, and this became the focus of his subsequent research.

 In 1953 Deyermond began BLitt research.
 He published his first article in 1954.
 He became an assistant lecturer at Westfield in 1955; he received his advanced degree in 1957.
 Also in 1957, he married Ann Bracken, a History graduate of St Hugh's College, Oxford (they had one daughter, Ruth).
 He became a tenured professor in 1969.
 From 1986 to 1989 he was Vice-Principal of Westfield.
 From 1978 to 1980 he held a joint Chair, split between Westfield and Princeton University.
-He was visiting professor at the University of Wisconsin (1972), UCLA (1977), Northern Arizona University (1986), Johns Hopkins University (1987), Universidad Nacional Autónoma de México (1992), Universidade da Coruña (1996), UC Irvine (Distinguished Visiting Professor, 1998), and Spanish National Research Council (2002–04).
+He was visiting professor at the University of Wisconsin (1972), UCLA (1977), Northern Arizona University (1986), Johns Hopkins University (1987), Universidad Nacional Autónoma de México (1992), University of A Coruña (1996), UC Irvine (Distinguished Visiting Professor, 1998), and Spanish National Research Council (2002–04).

 Deyermond was a vegetarian from the age of 50 and a lifelong advocate of animal welfare and humane treatment.
 He was an active supporter of women's rights and feminist academic freedom.
 He was a member of the Liberal Party in the 1950s and 1960s, when he was involved in the Radical Reform Group.
 Throughout his life, he was an active member of the Anglican Church.
 He died on 19 September 2009.